 Moral of the story: Shoes are fun and not to be avoided, but wear any one style in moderation, and make sure you have a handful of pairs that let your toes spread out and chill out.

 Any of the above sound familiar?
-Scroll down for some pain-free footwear picks from one of my favorite brands that let you customize your shoes to your foot measurements.
+Scroll down for some pain-free footwear picks including options with wide fits.